shyouhei/crypt_checkpass/README.md

-- Even in the "modular" mode, some hash functions are considered archaic and no longer recommended at all; for instance module `$1$` is officially abondoned by its author: http://phk.freebsd.dk/sagas/md5crypt_eol.html, for another instance module `$3$` is consodered completely broken: see the manpage of FreeBSD.
+- Even in the "modular" mode, some hash functions are considered archaic and no longer recommended at all; for instance module `$1$` is officially abandoned by its author: http://phk.freebsd.dk/sagas/md5crypt_eol.html, for another instance module `$3$` is considered completely broken: see the manpage of FreeBSD.
 - On some OS such as Mac OS, there is no modular mode.
 Yet, as written above, `String#crypt` on Mac OS never fails.
 This means even if you